Muhammad Sakizli: Government of Cyrenaica

 In May 1952, Sakizli was appointed minister of education in the Libyan federal government.
 Then, In September 1953, he was appointed the chief of the royal bureau.

 Prime minister

-In February 1954, Sakizli was assigned to form a government., but his cabinet didn't persist for long.
-On 5 April 1954, The Libyan supreme court issued the decision that the royal order, issued on 19 January 1954, ordering the legislative council of Tripolitania to be dissolved, is cancelled.
+In February 1954, Sakizli was assigned to form a government, but his cabinet didn't persist for long.
+On 5 April 1954, The Libyan supreme court issued the decision that the royal order, issued on 19 January 1954, ordering the legislative council of Tripolitania to be dissolved, was cancelled.
 Consequently, protests erupted in Tripoli, organized by Tripolitania's governor As-Siddig al-Mutassir, against the court's decision which cancelled the King Idris's order.

-On 7 April, the cabinet was summoned, while the Tripoli protests was going on, and governor al-Mutassir is continuing to run the legislative elections, which means actually the defying of the court's decision.
-Consequently, Sakizli telephoned King Idris to order governor al-Mutassir to stop the elections, which, apparently, the King doesn't agree with.
+On 7 April, the cabinet was summoned, while the Tripoli protests were going on, and governor al-Mutassir was continuing to run the legislative elections, which means actually the defying of the court's decision.
+Consequently, Sakizli telephoned King Idris to order governor al-Mutassir to stop the elections, which, apparently, the King didn't agree with.

 The next day, a royal message was delivered to Sakizli demanding his resignation.